Service with a Smile

 I had always heard of GLIDE, and curiosity got the better of me.
 I was actually waiting in line to get a meal and one of the other volunteers said, “They need some help down there,” and he asked me if I wanted to help.
 I said sure.
 It got me in the door and out of the cold, so why not?
 That was about five months ago.
 I have been coming every day since.
 I usually do breakfast and lunch.
 It’s better being in here than out there; it’s a little crazy out there.
 It’s a pretty rough environment.

-The people that we serve is what brings me here every day—the elderly, you know, you get kind of attached to them.
+The people that we serve is what brings me here every day—the elderly, you get kind of attached to them.
 I like helping them out.
 I feel more accomplished, like I have done some good.
 To be outside isn’t ideal, getting into no-good stuff—I don’t do drugs or anything, but when you are out there it’s all lonely and I try to get away from it.

 “Making the best of it”